Korsani/airberry/README.md

 Transform a Raspberry Pi to an automated cracking box

-Of course, crack only wep
+Of course, it cracks only wep

 ![AirBerry, functionning](https://lut.im/ZGuU6EWC/2VuGrC2Y)